onflow/flow-evm-bridge/README.md

 Any Cadence fungible tokens bridging to EVM are escrowed in the bridge account only if they are Cadence-native.
 If the bridge defines the tokens, they are burned.
-On the return trip the pattern is similar, with the bridge burning bride-defined tokens or escrowing them if they are EVM-native.
-In all cases, if the bridge has authority to mint on one side, it must escrow on the other as the native VM is owned by an external party.
+On the return trip the pattern is similar, with the bridge burning bridge-defined tokens or escrowing them if they are EVM-native.
+In all cases, if the bridge has authority to mint on one side, it must escrow on the other as the native VM contract is owned by an external party.

-With fungible tokens in particular, there may be some cases where the Cadence contract is not deployed to the bridge, but the bridge still follows a mint/burn pattern in Cadence.
+With fungible tokens in particular, there may be some cases where the Cadence contract is not deployed to the bridge account, but the bridge still follows a mint/burn pattern in Cadence.
 These cases are handled via [`TokenHandler`](./cadence/contracts/bridge/interfaces/FlowEVMBridgeHandlerInterfaces.cdc) implementations.
 Also know that moving $FLOW to EVM is built into the `EVMAddress` object so any requests bridging $FLOW to EVM will simply leverage this interface; however, moving $FLOW from EVM to Cadence must be done through the COA resource.